 A student will be permitted to attend class only after the instructor has received evidence of official registration from the Office of Records and Registration.

-Students may officially drop a course for which they have registered by filing with the Office of Records and Registration a drop form available in the Office of Records and Registration.
+Students may officially drop a course for which they have registered by completing a drop form available in and submitted to the Office of Records and Registration.
 If the student is dropping below full-time (or is currently below full-time), the form must also be signed by the Financial Aid Office.